Vervious/gpt/README.md

 SIZE COMPARISON prev 2.3220303058624268 mid 2.0987911224365234 next 1.0006507635116577
 ```

 It is identical...
 So it seems that attention is not particularly useful for early gains; it's really the MLP that matters.
-If we skip out on attention completely:
+If we skip out on attention completely, i.e. `x = x + mlp(ln(x))`:

 ![loss plot](img/10-resmlp-single-noattni.png)